valancej/documentation/_general/about/self-hosted-scm.md

 Codeship supports self-hosted [Git](https://git-scm.com) repositories for the Github Enterprise, Gitlab Community Edition, Gitlab Enterprise and Bitbucket Server products.

-This is a beta feature and you will need to [get in touch](mailto:solutions@codeship.com) to request access for free.
+This is a beta feature and you will need to [contact us and request access](mailto:solutions@codeship.com).

 ## Exposing Ports